python/cpython/Doc/library/ftplib.rst

    .. versionchanged:: 2.6
       *timeout* was added.

 .. class:: FTP_TLS([host[, user[, passwd[, acct[, keyfile[, certfile[, timeout]]]]]]])

    A :class:`FTP` subclass which adds TLS support to FTP as described in :rfc:`4217`.
    Connect as usual to port 21 implicitly securing the FTP control connection before authenticating.
-Securing the data connection requires user to explicitly ask for it by calling :exc:`prot_p()` method.
+Securing the data connection requires the user to explicitly ask for it by calling the :meth:`prot_p` method.
-   *keyfile* and *certfile* are optional - they can contain a PEM formatted private key and certificate chain file for the SSL connection.
+   *keyfile* and *certfile* are optional -- they can contain a PEM formatted private key and certificate chain file name for the SSL connection.

-   .. versionadded:: 2.7 Contributed by Giampaolo Rodola'
+   .. versionadded:: 2.7

-   Here's a sample session using :class:`FTP_TLS` class:
+   Here's a sample session using the :class:`FTP_TLS` class:

    >>> from ftplib import FTP_TLS
    >>> ftps = FTP_TLS('ftp.python.org')
-   >>> ftps.login()              # login anonimously previously securing control channel
+   >>> ftps.login()           # login anonymously before securing control channel
    >>> ftps.prot_p()          # switch to secure data connection
    >>> ftps.retrlines('LIST') # list directory content securely
    total 9
    drwxr-xr-x   8 root     wheel        1024 Jan  3  1994 .
    drwxr-xr-x   8 root     wheel        1024 Jan  3  1994 ..